-3.2.2 MEPS Panel 20 Weight Development Process
+3.2.2 MEPS Panel 24 Weight Development Process

-The person-level weight for MEPS Panel 20 was developed using the 2015 MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 24 was developed using the 2019 MEPS Round 1 person-level weight as a "base" weight.
 For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2015 as well as raking to the same population control figures for December 2015 used for the MEPS Panel 19 weights for key, responding persons in-scope on December 31, 2015.
-The same five variables employed for Panel 19 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 20 raking.
-Again, the final weight for key, responding persons who were not inscope on December 31, 2015 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2019 as well as raking to the same population control figures for December 2019 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2019.
+The same six variables employed for Panel 23 raking (educational attainment of the reference person, census region, MSA status, race/ethnicity, sex, and age) were used for Panel 24 raking.
+Again, the final weight for key, responding persons who were not in-scope on December 31, 2019 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights for both panels incorporated the following components: a weight reflecting the original household probability of selection for the NHIS and an adjustment for NHIS nonresponse; a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS databases.
+Note that the MEPS Round 1 weights for Panel 24 incorporated the following components: the original household probability of selection for the NHIS and for the NHIS sample reserved for MEPS; adjustment for NHIS nonresponse; the probability of selection of NHIS responding households for MEPS; an adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS databases.

-3.2.3 The Final Weight for 2015
+3.2.3 The Final Weight for 2019

 The final raking of those in-scope at the end of the year has been described above.
-In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2015 were poststratified.
-Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while in-scope during 2015 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2019 were adjusted for expected undercoverage.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year and still residing in a nursing home at the end of the year were poststratified to an estimate of the number of persons who were residents of Medicare- and Medicaid-certified nursing homes for part of the year (approximately 3-9 months) during 2014.
+This estimate was developed from data on the Minimum Data Set (MDS) of the Center for Medicare and Medicaid Services (CMS).
+The weights of persons who died while in-scope were poststratified to corresponding estimates derived using data obtained from the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics (NCHS), Underlying Cause of Death, 1999-2018 on CDC WONDER Online Database, released in 2020, the latest available data at the time.
 Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2015 is 317,629,239 (PERWT15F>0 and INSC1231 = 1).
-The sum of person-level weights across all persons assigned a positive person-level weight is 321,423,251.
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2019 is 323,833,996 (PERWT19F>0 and INSC1231 = 1).
+The sum of person-level weights across all persons assigned a positive person-level weight is 327,396,693.